img

 A Comprehensive Guide to Using WordPress as a Headless CMS

-Content is king, and companies manage their content using various types of content management systems (CMSs).
+Content is king, and companies use various content management systems (CMSs).
 This article provides a step-by-step guide to using WordPress as a headless CMS.
 It also explains key concepts like headless CMS, decoupled CMS, benefits of a headless CMS, and more.

 Let’s begin with some basics!